 Consistent Inconsistent Grading Code Consistency (Title 17) The conceptual grading plan collects and drains storm water and runoff to on-site treatment areas as required by the Santa Ana Regional Water Quality Control Board.
-The proposed project complies with the standards and provisions of Title 17 of the Riverside Municipal Code. √ Compliance with Citywide Design & Sign Guidelines The proposed project provides five primary floor plans in three distinct architectural styles (Spanish Santa Barbara, Italianate, and Craftsman Bungalow) with varied building shapes, roof lines, materials, and colors.
+The proposed project complies with the standards and provisions of Title 17 of the Riverside Municipal Code.
+V Compliance with Citywide Design & Sign Guidelines The proposed project provides five primary floor plans in three distinct architectural styles (Spanish Santa Barbara, Italianate, and Craftsman Bungalow) with varied building shapes, roof lines, materials, and colors.
 Architectural details are provided on the front, side, and rear façades of the dwelling units such as decorative trim, wood siding, and shutters.
-Enhanced architecture is also provided on all elevations visible from Lurin and Mariposa Avenues and Barton Street. \checkmark The conceptual landscape plan provides an attractive and welcoming environment, with the inclusion of shade trees and high-quality landscaping in amenity areas.
+Enhanced architecture is also provided on all elevations visible from Lurin, Cole, and Mariposa.
+V The conceptual landscape plan provides an attractive and welcoming environment, with the inclusion of shade trees and high- quality landscaping in amenity areas.
 The proposed project meets the objectives of the Citywide Design & Sign Guidelines.
-Riverside County Airport Land Use Compatibility Plan The project site is located within Compatibility Zone D (Primary Traffic Patterns and Runway Buffer Area) of the of the Riverside County Airport Land Use Compatibility Plan (RCALUCP) for March Air Reserve Base (MARB).
-Zone D is exempt from residential density limits required in the RCALUCP.
+Riverside County Airport Land Use Compatibility Plan The project site is located within Compatibility Zone D (Primary Traffic Patterns and Runway Buffer Area) and Zone E (Other Airport Environs) of the of the Riverside County Airport Land Use Compatibility Plan (RCALUCP) for March Air Reserve Base (MARB).
+Zone D is exempt from residential density limits required in the RCALUCP, and Zone E does not require residential density limits.
 The proposed project is consistent with the RCALUCP for the March Air Reserve Base.